hlubenow/C_experiments/README.md

 #### C_experiments

-I'm still trying to learn C, so beware of bugs in the code.
+I'm still trying to learn C, so there may be in the code.

+Right now, here is:

 - classemulation
 - linkedlist_example